 EVOLUTION Glasgow: October 6th, 2018

-After 4 successful years in Edinburgh, EVOLUTION is coming to Glasgow with more vehicles, more activities, and even more experts on hand to answer your low carbon motoring questions!
+After 5 successful years in Edinburgh, EVOLUTION is coming to Glasgow with another event designed to answer all your low carbon motoring questions!

-For those of you that don’t know, EVOLUTION is a FREE, family friendly, Motor Show that enables you to get the inside scoop on ultra-low emission and Electric Vehicles (EVs) by delivering a “Touch, Taste, Feel” experience… Meaning you can TEST DRIVE some of the latest and most efficient motoring technology the electric and low emission world has to offer.
+EVOLUTION Glasgow, like Edinburgh, is a FREE, family-friendly, motor show that enables you to get the inside scoop on ultra-low emission vehicles (ULEVs).
+Get behind the wheel and test drive some of the latest and most efficient motoring technology that the electric and low emission world has to offer.
+This time, test drives will take place on a specified local route, rather than a track, in order to give you a more realistic driving experience.

 So, what other reasons are there for you to attend?